toastyboost/react-collapser/README.md

 ## About

-Simple accordion.
-Last React, SSR friendly.
+Basic and ⚡ storybook starter with common features for your project.

+## Start

+`yarn install && yarn start` - start development on `http://localhost:7000`

 ## Features

-Simple nesting
-No unnecessary tags inside of accordion or collapsible

-## Started

-`yarn install && yarn start` - Develop project in Storybook
+🔹 addon-knobs
+🔀 addon-actions
+🔹 addon-console
+🔸 addon-a11y
+📄 addon-info

+🔸Alias in config

+# Other things to know

+Typescript version in /typescript branch

-# Details
+# To Do

-Development going on Storybook, compiling with Rollup

-`yarn build` -> `production` is true
-`yarn dev` -> `production` is false

-## TODO

-✳️ add open all
-✳️ add close all
-✳️ multiple initials

-✳️ add events (onChange, onOpen, onClose, onOpening, onClosing) ✳️ add ally

-✳️ add aliases to rollup